-Police were called to Bellingham Crescent after a silver Ford Fiesta collided with an unattended white Ford Transit Tipper.
+Police were called to Bellingham Crescent, on the Knoll Estate, after a silver Ford Fiesta collided with an unattended white Ford Transit Tipper.

-In police interview, Ndawana admitted to drinking a few glasses of wine earlier that afternoon, and had been driving for less than a minute when the collision occurred.
+In her police interview, Ndawana admitted to drinking a few glasses of wine earlier that afternoon.
+She had been driving for less than a minute when she crashed.

-Despite knowing it is an offence to drive while over the alcohol limit, she said she “felt okay” to drive.
+Despite knowing that it is an offence to drive while over the alcohol limit, she said that she “felt ok” to drive.